iv4xr-project/TESTAR_iv4xr/README.md

 5. Adapt compile.bat and clean.bat.
 Set *PATH* to the installation folder used in step 2.
 CALL "C:<*PATH*>\2017\BuildTools\Common7\Tools\VsDevCmd.bat" -arch=x64

-### Import Gradle project into Eclipse (similar for other IDEs with Gradle)

-1. Create a new empty workspace for Eclipse in a folder which is not the folder that contains the source code.
-2. Select File -> Import to open the import dialog
-3. Select Gradle -> Existing Gradle project to open te import dialog
-4. Select the folder that contains the root of the source code and start the import

-It should be possible to build the project using the instructions provided in the next section

-### Gradle tasks

-#### gradle build (Files Compilation)
-`gradle build` task : is configured to compile TESTAR project at Java level for error and warning checking.
-NOTE that this task doesn't generate an executable distribution by default.

-#### windows.dll (Allows TESTAR execution on Windows)
-TESTAR includes by default the file `windows.dll` inside `\testar\resources\windows10\` directory, which allows to run TESTAR on Windows 10 systems.

 #### gradle windowsDistribution (Allows TESTAR execution on Windows)
 `gradle windowsDistribution` task : uses the `Required tools to build the software` (see above) to create a new file `windows.dll`, which has preference over the default one.